-- 1. Witnesses, victims who appear before the Court and persons at risk may be permitted to bring an accompanying support person with them to the Court.
-The Registry shall cover the costs of the accompanying support person, in accordance with regulations 81, 82 and 84. - 2.
-In order to determine the eligibility of a witness, a victim who appears before the Court or a person at risk to bring an accompanying support person with him or her to the Court, the following criteria, shall be, inter alia, taken into account: - (a) The fact that the person has no surviving close family members; - (b) The presence of severe trauma-related symptoms; - (c) The existence of possible suicidal tendencies; - (d) The potential for violence; - (e) The fear or anxiety of the person to the extent that it would prevent him or her from attending the Court; - (f) The age; - (g) The fact that the person is a victim of sexual or gender violence; - (h) The fact that the person suffers from a pre-existing disease of a physical and/or psychological nature; and - (i) The severity of physical or psychological symptoms. - 3.
+- 1. Witnesses as defined in regulation 79, sub-regulation 3, victims who appear before the Court and persons at risk may be permitted to bring an accompanying support person with them to the Court or during the travel outside their place of residence for the purposes of the Court.
+The Registry shall cover the costs of the accompanying support person, in accordance with regulations 81, 82, 83, 84, 85, 86 and 89(1.a). - 2.
+In order to determine the eligibility of a witness as defined in regulation 79, sub-regulation 3, a victim who appears before the Court or a person at risk to bring an accompanying support person with him or her to the Court, the following criteria, shall be, inter alia, taken into account: - (a) The fact that the person has no surviving close family members; - (b) The presence of severe trauma-related symptoms; - (c) The existence of possible suicidal tendencies; - (d) The potential for violence; - (e) The fear or anxiety of the person to the extent that it would prevent him or her from attending the Court; - (f) The age; - (g) The fact that the person is a victim of sexual or gender violence; - (h) The fact that the person suffers from a pre-existing disease of a physical and/or psychological nature; and - (i) The severity of physical or psychological symptoms. - 3.
 The Registry shall assess the suitability of the accompanying person to provide support.